mucommander/mucommander/package/readme.txt

 Improvements:
 - The last setting of single panel view for each window is now restored on startup.
-- Add solarized dark theme.
+- Add dark and light solarized themes.
 - Enable compilation with Java 9 and Java 10.
 - Select the whole text within the location text-field when the latter gains focus.